 Calif.
-Man Allegedly Murders Wealthy Male Lover — and Then Covers It Up with His Pregnant Girlfriend
+Man Allegedly Murders Wealthy Male Lover for His Millions — Then Covers It Up with His Pregnant Girlfriend

 A Double Life?

-Meza and Merendino met online in June 2013, while Merendino was vacationing in San Diego, according to court documents obtained by PEOPLE.
+Meza and Merendino met online in June 2013, while Merendino was vacationing in San Diego, according to court documents filed by prosecutors, which were obtained by PEOPLE.
 Meza was an online escort who used various other names, including Enrique.

 Their relationship appeared to escalate quickly: Over the course of a few months, Merendino bought Meza a Volkswagen GTI, a Nissan Nismo 370Z sports car and a red motorcycle, court records show.
 He also paid for elaborate trips, dental appointments and procedures and tuition so Meza could enroll in college classes for a nursing degree — and he made Meza a joint account holder on his bank account.